chinenual/Chinenual-VCV/README.md

 ![module-screenshot](./doc/NoteMeter-modes.png)

-NoteMeter is a polyphonic metering module that displays note names from V/Oct inputs.
+NoteMeter is a polyphonic metering module that displays note names, voltages or frequencies from V/Oct inputs.
 If the input voltage does not align exactly with a note voltage it indicates the deviance from the closest note as "cents".